Coupling Quantum Matter and Gravity: Introduction and preliminary discussion

 A mathematically distinguishing feature of the gravito-inertial field in comparison with other fundamental fields, that is often not sufficiently appreciated, is that the set of connections is an affine space, not a vector space (like the set of sections in a vector bundle).
 This means that there is no such thing as a `zero connection' and hence no spacetime `free' of gravitation/inertia.
 True, a flat connection may---in affine charts---be represented by identically vanishing coefficients, like in Minkowski space endowed with affine (inertial) coordinates, but that clearly does not mean that inertia---and hence gravity---is somehow `absent' in any reasonably invariant way.
 Hence, whereas it makes sense to say that a certain region of spacetime is `free' of electromagnetic fields, it makes no sense to make such a statement for gravity.

 In passing we note that the notion of a `geometric object' is not at all restricted to tensor fields; see, e.g., \cite{salvioliGeomObject1972}.
 Tensor fields transform linearly under changes of coordinates (or diffeomorphisms) whereas connections have an affine (i.e.\ inhomogeneous) transformation property.
 Yet it clearly remains true in both cases that the coefficients are known in \emph{all} coordinate systems if they are known in a single one.
 That, in fact, is often taken as a working definition of a `geometric object'; e.g., \cite[\S\,4.13, pp.\,84--87]{trautmanFoundGR1964}.
-The Levi--Civita connection is then a proper geometric object that can be used together with the metric to algebraically form other geometric objects, which need not be tensors.
+In particular, this applies to connections on the tangent bundle (like the Levi--Civita connection) that can be used together with the metric to algebraically form other geometric objects, which need not be tensors.

 In order for the above statement to make sense, that a certain region of spacetime is `free of gravity', `gravity' would have to be identified with a tensor field with all tensor-space values, in particular zero, as admissible states.
 Note that the metric itself does not fall into that class, since, e.g., the zero section is not admissible so that the set of gravitational states is not a vector space.
 Such a vector space structure is achieved if one chooses a fixed background connection as reference and represents the `gravitational field' as the \emph{difference} of the physical connection to that reference.
 But then the latter defines a background structure that explicitly breaks diffeomorphism invariance down to the subgroup of those diffeomorphisms preserving that background.
 Alternatively, `zero gravity' is also sometimes taken to mean `zero curvature' \cite{syngeGR}.
 But that re-introduces the old dichotomy between gravity and inertia (inertial forces clearly exist in flat Minkowski space) that GR had so successfully overcome, their unification being the heart of the equivalence principle, just like background independence is.\footnote{Einstein considered the unification of inertia and gravity to be \emph{the} distinctive physical achievement of GR, not the fact that it can be formulated in purely geometric terms, which he regarded more a matter of semantics rather than physics; see~\cite{lehmkuhlWhyEinsteinDid2014}.} For further discussions of these general aspects we refer to \cite{giuliniTraegheit2002,giuliniGenCov2007,pfisterInertiaAndGravitation2015}.